 The Things We Carry: Stories of Syrian refugees and what they took with them when the fled home

-Since 2011, when violent civil war erupted in Syria, over 4.8 million people (approximately equal to the populations of San Antonio, San Diego, Denver, Milwaukee and Oklahoma City combined) have fled their homes by land and sea in search of safety for themselves and their families.
+Since 2011, when violent civil war erupted in Syria, over five and a half million people (approximately equal to the populations of San Antonio, San Diego, Denver, Milwaukee, Cleveland and Oklahoma City combined) have fled their homes by land and sea in search of safety for themselves and their families.
 What do they carry as they flee?READ MORE